shapr/hlsexamples/README.md

 It's the [haskell-language-server](https://github.com/haskell/haskell-language-server/) !
 You too can write an amazing plugin to do whatever cool things come to mind.
 Check out the [existing plugins](https://github.com/haskell/haskell-language-server/tree/master/plugins)

 The case splitting magic is from [wingman](https://haskellwingman.dev/).
 Wingman wraps the program synthesis library [refinery](https://github.com/TOTBWF/refinery/).

+You can see Sandy Maguire using wingman with custom tactics in his [2021 ZuriHac talk](https://www.youtube.com/watch?v=S0HvfXq3454).